 The inclusion of carbohydrate supplementation post-workout and/or during strenuous training sessions has repeatedly been shown to increase muscle glycogen levels, enhance protein synthesis, and increased exercise performance.
-Strength, power, and fitness athletes should understand the positive (performance-enhancing) effects increase muscle glycogen has on their ability to increase lean muscle mass, recover from stranger training sessions, and increase muscle growth.
+Serious strength, power, and fitness athletes should understand the positive effects muscle glycogen can have on their ability to increase lean muscle mass, recover from stranger training sessions, and increase muscle growth.

-Therefore, in this article we will discuss what you need to know about muscle glycogen, how it can help you build new muscle tissue, and the steps you need to take to ensure you are maximizing its effects.
+Therefore, in this article we will discuss what you need to know about muscle glycogen, specifically:

 What is Muscle Glycogen?